sansroot/Dotfiles-V6_Hyprland/README.md

 hyprland: pacman -S hyprland (install it from distro's repository)

-hyprpanel: yay -S hyprpanel (install it from AUR/github repo)
+hyprpanel: yay -S ags-hyprpanel-git (install it from AUR/github repo)

 hyprpaper: pacman -S hyprpaper (install it from distro's repository)